GaloisInc/pirate/spec/elf_extensions.rst

     of the resource.

 ``res_type``
-    The offset of a ``.gaps.res.strtab`` entry for the type of the resource.
+    The index into ``.gaps.res.types`` representing the type of this resource.

 ``res_param``
     The index into the ``.gaps.res.params`` array for the first